 Achieved A-level grades

-However, you must have a minimum of grade B in GCSE English Language and Mathematics.
-Dual Award Science must be offered at minimum BB or the sciences at minimum grade C at GCSE or AS.
+To be considered you must have a minimum of grade B in GCSE English Language and Mathematics.
+Dual Award Science must be offered at minimum BB or the sciences at minimum grade C at GCSE or AS-level.

 You may wish to evidence this on your application in a number of ways, for example: